How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 One of the best reasons to work with a seasoned independent agent is to get personalized service.

-Anyone can plug their deets into an automated system and deal with the call centre agent that receives your info.
-This is a hit or miss approach.
-Maybe you will get a kick-butt agent who really knows insurance OR maybe you will get a newbie who doesn’t really know what they’re doing.
+Anyone can plug their details into an automated system and deal with the call center agent who receives their information.
+This is a hit-or-miss approach.
+Maybe you will get a kick-butt agent who knows insurance, OR maybe you will get a newbie who doesn’t know what they’re doing.

 How Much Life Insurance Do I Need?